HelgiHrafn/Toodler/README.md

 Select a list from the dropdown menu.

-Press the 'Confirm' button.
+Press the 'Move task to list' button.
 The task has now been moved to the selected list.

-Tasks can only be moved to lists which belong to the same board.
+Tasks can only be moved to lists which belong to the same board (intentional design choice).

 ### Extras

-xxx work in progress xxx
+All user inputs are validated when creating a board/list/task.

+All user inputs are validated when modifying an existing board/list/task.

+User is presented with a choice of colors when creating a new list.

+Tasks can be checked off and stay in their state for the session.